vladpaunescu/CarND-Path-Planning-Project/README.md

 Here is the data provided from the Simulator to the C++ Program

 ## Implementation Details.
-Code walkthrough
+Code Walkthrough

 I structured the code in many classes given the classs responsabilites.